elsonpulikkan96/k8s-kubeadmv1.34.0-1M-2S/install-K8s:1:34.md

 # node-2
 sudo hostnamectl set-hostname k8s-worker-node-2
 ```
-Update the hosts file on the control plane, node-1 and node-2 to enable communication via hostnames
+Update the hosts file on the control plane with Private IP addresses of Control-plane, node-1 and node-2 to enable communication via hostnames
 ```sh
 # control-plane, node-1 and node-2
 sudo tee /etc/hosts <<'EOF'